christian-kramer/remote-reveal/README.md

 # remote-reveal
-Web application to remotely reveal a number on another device
+Web application to remotely reveal a numeric milestone on another device

 # Why I made this
 I was asked by a friend on short notice if I knew of a way to reveal the number of food servings packed during a Kids Against Hunger event...
 The catch being that the number wouldn't be known until almost immediately before it was displayed to the audience.
 I couldn't find anything that was dynamic enough to handle being given the number after already being fullscreen, so I decided to make something myself as a 24-hour challenge.